edooley7/dsp/05-python.md

 ---

 How are Python lists and sets similar and different?
-Give examples of using both effectively.
+Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 REPLACE THIS TEXT WITH YOUR RESPONSE